-As the major protagonist, Kiritsugu believed in sacrificing anything for the greatest good.
-Whether it was his father, or his mentor, or even his own wife, the only that mattered was a deep-seated desire for an abstraction — the end of all war, all conflict — the final redemption of all humanity.
+As the major protagonist, Kiritsugu believed in sacrificing anything and everything for the greatest good.
+Whether it was his father, or his mentor, or even his own wife, the only that mattered was his deep-seated desire for an abstraction — the end of all war, all conflict — the final redemption of all humanity.
 This accounts for Kiritsugu’s participation in the Holy Grail war, but the corrupt Grail itself exposed Kiritsugu’s utilitarian methods to be self-defeating, because it must be consistently applied until nobody is left alive – except for the utilitarian judge himself.
 In the end, Kiritsugu emerges from the wreckage as a broken man.

 Kirei and joy of pain

 The presumptive villain Kotomine Kirei was initially a loyal, selfless priest who did not truly know himself until the perceptive servant Archer tempted him with the forbidden fruit of joy – the pure, unadulterated joy of others’ pain.
 Kirei undertook an odyssey of self-discovery that ends in sadism — clearly a parody of the cliched moment of enlightenment in other optimistic stories.

 Saber and duty